Messaging and AutomationUpdatedPosted:

 The success of your customer onboarding flow relies heavily on the first few touches, and it starts with your welcome email.

 A welcome email is one of the first impressions your brand makes.
 A friendly welcome message for customers will encourage them to interact with your product or service, and if done well, will lead to increased customer retention.

-Your welcome email should be actionable, informative and clear.
+Your welcome email should be informative, clear and actionable.
 The examples in this post cover a range of approaches.
-Some might work great for your business, other might not.
+Some might work great for your business, and others might not.
 Testing, as always, is highly encouraged.

 The metric to measure is the conversion rate.
 How many people took the step you asked them to take?

 With this in mind, let’s dive into some of the best welcome email examples.

 Subject line: How does Airbnb work?

 Uncertainty is a conversion killer.
 New users usually want to know how your product or service works before diving in.
 Airbnb’s welcome email alleviates anxiety by providing clear guidelines on how things work.